You are listening to the Sean Hannity Radio Show Podcast.

 So many of your critics you say don't understand you.

-I said they're never gonna understand me.
+I said, they're never going to understand me.

 And I said, if I gave every one of them a million dollars, they would still hate me and still think I am evil.

-I said, so I'm not gonna convince them, and why am I gonna waste my time trying?
+And why am I going to waste my time trying?

 I'm not.

-Now there you hear the media was mocking the president when he tweeted out that in fact Trump Tower had been wiretapped.
+Now, there you hear, the media was mocking the president when he tweeted out that, in fact, Trump Tower had been wiretapped.

 Well, it turns out he was right.